aleshaleksey/fansys23/11-weapons-armour.md

 - In reality the relationship between armour and firearms is more complex than the rules here, but it would likely bog things down a bit too much.
 - To the question of "Why bother with armour at all, when some people have an Evasion bonus of +6 which is higher anyway?", I would remind you that for +6 is heroic.
 Most people have -1 to +1.
 Therefore, historically, in a mundane world, travellers, explorers, nobles and soldiers benefit from armour.
 Now if most soldiers in a civilisation were elven monks with +6 to Evasion bonus, then that civilisation would likely not have developed armour.
 - Interestingly most texts and commentators note that armours affect agility a lot less than comfort and endurance.
-- In reality each type of armour is defends specifically against different kinds of attacks.
+- In reality each type of armour defends specifically against different kinds of attacks.
 However, in a game where there are a dozen kinds of damage and monsters whose natural weapons do all kinds of wonderful things that you might not see on the battlefield, it is abstracted out.

 ## Disclaimer